Attention: You need JavaScript enabled to use this site.

 £1,000

-• You make the deposit on the day you open the account.
+• If you make an initial deposit on the day you open the account.

 Deposit amount